modxcms/evolution/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

 ---- &withTvs : [ [ + | - ] [ : tvlist] ]  (optional)

-    Define which TV you would like as search results by default ''

-    The parameter withTvs define which Tv will be add as field result.
-    Only text type are enabled
+    The parameter withTvs define which Tv will be added as field result for displaying and in which tv the search will occur.
+Only text type TV are enabled

     e.g:

-    &withTvs=`tv1,tv2,tv3`      - tv1, tv2, Tv3 are added as result
+    &withTvs=`tv1,tv2,tv3`      - tv1, tv2, Tv3 are added
-    &withTvs=`+:tv1,tv2,tv3`    - tv1, tv2, Tv3 are added as results
+    &withTvs=`+:tv1,tv2,tv3`    - tv1, tv2, Tv3 are added
-    &withTvs=`+`                - all tvs of the site are added as results
+    &withTvs=`+`                - all tvs of the site are added

-    &withTvs=`-`                - all tvs of the site are added as results &withTvs=`-:tv1,tv2,tv3`    - all tvs of the site except tv1, tv2, Tv3 are added as results
+    &withTvs=`-`                - all tvs of the site are added &withTvs=`-:tv1,tv2,tv3`    - all tvs of the site except tv1, tv2, Tv3 are added

-    &withTvs=``                 - no tv defined as result.
-If &whereSearch contains 'tv' then a tv_value field which contain the concatened values of all tv of the document is set as result
+    &withTvs=``                 - no tv added

+    If &whereSearch contains 'tv' then a tv_value field which contain the concatened values of all tv of the document is added

-    So the tv value could be used for filtering and with the filter parameter (see &filter)
+    So the tv added could be used for filtering with the filter parameter (see &filter)

     Like the default site content parameters (pagetitle, longtitle, ...)  the Tvs enabled as results are available with the following placeholders: